-There are 2 things which need to be considered while selecting a broker:
+There are two things which need to be considered while selecting a broker:

 - The brokerage/commission - Some brokers provide unlimited brokerage plans, i.e., providing their services by charging a nominal fixed monthly fee.
 Since, scalping involves buying and selling a lot of times during a day, going with a broker who has this plan makes perfect sense.